panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ### 3.2 String comparison

 Strings in JavaScript are sequences of code units.
-Reasonable you could expect that string comparison involves the evaluation of code units for a match.
+You could expect that string comparison involves the evaluation of code units for a match: if the code units from both strings are equal.

 This approach is fast and effective.
 It works nicely with "simple" strings: